Fellowship Announcement for Summer 2014

 3. Convey value and relevance of southern forests and climate change

-The Pine Integrated Network: Education, Mitigation and Adaptation Project (PINEMAP) Intern Program provides undergraduate fellows from across the US with a research experience under a graduate student, post-doc, or research staff mentor and prepares them to successfully deliver secondary school science or social studies lessons based on summer research.
+The Pine Integrated Network: Education, Mitigation and Adaptation Project (PINEMAP) Undergraduate Fellowship Program provides undergraduate fellows from across the US with a research experience under a graduate student, post-doc, or research staff mentor and prepares them to successfully deliver secondary school science or social studies lessons based on summer research.
 This program partners fellows with graduate students based on interest areas.
 Selected undergraduate students will be provided the opportunity to work during a summer internship with a researcher in one of the following disciplines, or Aims: ecophysiology, silviculture, modeling, genetics, economics and policy, education, and extension.
 Fellows will be integrated into their mentor’s research program and participate in data collection and hypothesis testing at a host university.
 Undergraduates will then enroll in a fall distance education course in inquiry-based science education and work with classmates to develop and improve engaging lessons for secondary school life science, biology, or social study classes.
 We will begin the course mid-summer to reduce the overall course load in the fall.
 Lesson topics will be based on research activities conducted during the past summer and, potentially, materials developed for a Project Learning Tree module.
 Fellows will then visit classrooms in their communities to lead these inquiry-based activities.
 Examples may include understanding the carbon cycle, exploring the carbon on their campuses, life cycle analysis, genetics, and understanding the value of trees in mitigating climate change and in production of wood products.

 Applicants must be a U.S. Citizen or hold a valid Green card